Rhialto/PET_MEGA65/README.md

 This enables the memory configuration of the 8296.
 This maps an additional 32 KB of RAM at $8000-$FFFF "behind" the ROMs and I/O space.
 This brings the total amount of RAM to 128 KB.
 For details, see the [8296 Supplement](https://www.zimmers.net/anonftp/pub/cbm/pet/manuals/8296supplement/8296supplement.html) sections 2.3 though 3.

-If you select this option then normally you would also select the 8096 memory.
-In theory you could have an 8296 and remove the 8096 style extra 64 KB RAM chips, so it's a separate option.
+If you select this option then normally you would also select the 8096 memory and its Control Register.
+In theory you could have an 8296 and remove the 8096 style extra 64 KB RAM chips (and the Control Register), so it's a separate option.
 But in practice I estimate that nobody would do such a silly thing.

 #### $9000 RAM, $A000 RAM